fkd5/lazor_demo/README.md

 b - movable opaque block<br/>
 c - moveable refract block<br/>

 This Lazor solver has been completed by Fiona Daley and Monika Wiktorzak.
-As a reminder, we are only a group of 2 for this assignment that typical contains a group of 3.
+As a reminder, we are only a group of 2 for this assignment that typically contains a group of 3.